Wissem-Sahli-Engineer/AI-Powered-Virtual-MouseSamsung/README.md

 # 🚀 Samsung SmartGesture CV: AI-Powered Virtual MouseSamsung

-**SmartGesture CV** is a state-of-the-art computer vision application that turns your physical hand into a high-precision virtual interface.
+**Samsung SmartGesture CV** is a state-of-the-art computer vision application that turns your physical hand into a high-precision virtual interface.
 By combining **Google MediaPipe Hand Landmarker** with **OpenCV** and native OS controllers, this system translates hand postures and movements into mouse tracking, clicking, dragging/selecting, and workspace swiping gestures in real-time—bringing Samsung's premium touchless TV navigation directly to your desktop.

 ---